martinsolent/bdats/index.md

 permalink: /
 ---

-# BSc (HONS) DIGITAL AND TECHNOLOGY SOLUTIONS at Solent University Southampton
+# BSc (HONS) DIGITAL AND TECHNOLOGY SOLUTIONS at Solent University Southampton ST0119 standard Version 1.1 (OLD)

+New starters (Sept 2023) on version 1.2 to to new [site here](https://martinsolent.github.io/bdats_2/)

 ![](./docs/images/cisco-labs-banner.jpg)